spray/spray/docs/documentation/spray-io/pipelining.rst

 .. includecode:: /../spray-io/src/main/scala/cc/spray/io/ConnectionActors.scala
    :snippet: receive

-As you can see the connection actor feeds all incoming messages directly into its respective pipeline.
+As you can see the connection actor feeds all incoming ``Command`` or ``Event`` messages directly into its respective pipeline.
 This behavior can also be useful from within a pipeline stage itself, because it allows any stage to push a command or event into the *beginning* of the respective pipeline, rather than just its own downstream pipeline "tail".
 All that stage has to do is to send the message to its own connection actor.

 __ https://github.com/spray/spray/blob/master/spray-can/src/main/scala/cc/spray/can/server/RequestParsing.scala